 Other useful features include an option to set an expiration date, yes with this extension you can explicitly specify when your message should expire before you send it.
 Yet another mention worthy feature is to Disable Forward, needless to say, this will ensure that the recipient cannot forward the message to anyone.

 Virtru is free for personal use and you can download it here for Outlook and Firefox.
 If you are a Chrome user, you can download the Virtru Chrome Extension.
+There are other free Email Encryption Add-ins for Outlook too that are available.

 Encrypt email messages in Outlook

 Microsoft Outlook has a security feature to offer.
 While composing a message go to File > Properties.
-After that click on Security Settings and then select Encrypt message contents and attachments check box.
+After that click on Security Settings and then select Encrypt message contents and attachments checkbox.
 Once you are done composing the message simply click on Send.

-In case you want to encrypt all the outgoing message you can do so by clicking on the File tab and selecting Options > Trust Center > Trust Center Settings.
+In case you want to encrypt all the outgoing messages you can do so by clicking on the File tab and selecting Options > Trust Center > Trust Center Settings.
 Now you need to toggle on the encryption for every message and this can be done by heading over to Email Security tab under the encrypted email and select the following option “Encrypt contents and attachments for outgoing messages.”
 Also, you can head over to Settings and choose a specific certificate too.

 If the recipient doesn’t have the corresponding private key, he will see this message: